c0ldf1recsgo/accelerometer-sensor-esp32/README.md

 - Devices:
     - WEMOS LOLIN32 Lite.
 [MORE](https://diyprojects.io/deal-wemos-lolin32-lite-compact)
     - GY-291 ADXL345 3-AXIS ACCELEROMETER.
 [MORE](https://opencircuit.shop/Product/ADXL345-3-axis-Accelerometer-GY-291)

+(optional) use this if you want to collect data using you board
 - Install [Node.js](https://nodejs.org/) v10 or higher on your host computer.
 - Install the CLI tools via Windows Command Line:
 ```npm install -g edge-impulse-cli```